bbalganjjm/natural_js/docs/implementation/m1-contract.md

 # Next action

-Review this M1 contract and [the M2 tooling plan](m2-plan.md).
-If accepted, mark M1 complete and start M2 only after its scope is approved.
+The user approved this M1 contract and [the M2 tooling plan](m2-plan.md).
+M2 builds the isolated package foundation; later milestones implement the proposed runtime functions and update this contract if a core invariant changes.
 Later milestone plans may refine component options but must revise this contract before changing its public invariants.

 # Decisions